ogradyc01/GoldenCheetah/Options_Overview.md

 ### Passwords

 Athlete specific definition of websites and passwords for data upload and download.
-More details: [Upload and Download from and to external web-sites] (Special Topics: Upload_Download to_from external web sites)
+More details: [Upload and Download from and to external web-sites] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Special Topics: Upload_Download to_from external web sites)

 _Note: Data of this view is stored separate per athlete_